adkipnis/metabench/README.md

 - [simulation](simulation): Parameter recovery tests for different IRT frameworks in R

 ## Citing the Project
-To cite this repository in publications:
+To cite metabench in publications:

 ```bibtex
 @article{metabench,